2006 Malaysian Grand Prix: Race

 However, due to the different strategies the pit stop shakeout was not yet complete.
 Next into the pits were Michael, Montoya and Villeneuve, which left Alonso, Massa and Barrichello the last to go in.
 Alonso finally ducked in on lap 26 but evidently would have to stop again.
 He rejoined third behind Fisichella and Button.

 Massa was up to fourth when he went in and rejoined eighth, and the Ferrari youngster did not have to stop again.
 Barrichello was also on a one-stopper and was last to make his way into the pits but the strategy was wasted when a few laps later he got a 10-second stop and go penalty for speeding in the pit lane.

 Ide was the next to retire, with an unspecified mechanical problem, and the Super Aguri pulled off on the grass.
 Barrichello, who had been held up by a scrap between Sato and Monteiro, went in for his penalty, and Button got similarly stuck behind Sato and one of the Toro Rosso cars who were then having a duel.

 Fisichella took his second stop and Button dived in as well to escape the traffic.
 They retained formation and rejoined in second and fourth with Montoya in between them.
 Alonso was back in the lead until his second stop and had just enough time in his pocket to charge through for a quick splash-and-dash and get out ahead of Button.

 Michael went in for his second stop and it was a close call with teammate Massa as he rejoined the track.
-The Brazilian didn't back off and led Michael through turn one, although the German was very close.
+The Brazilian did not back off and led Michael through turn one, although the German was very close.
 Massa stayed there to the chequered flag, with Michael tagging behind for the remaining 10 laps or so, unable to get past.

 With only eight laps to go Heidfeld, who had been doing a sterling, if quiet, job for BMW in fifth, suffered an engine failure.
 In the final laps Liuzzi got past Albers for 11th, which will probably make MF1 start complaining about Toro Rosso's V10 again, and somewhere along the line Speed retired with a suspected clutch problem.
 Positions held to the flag and Fisichella took the victory ahead of teammate Alonso and Button.